Blank-Xu/IrishBlackHistoryMonth/logs/README.md

 # logs

-This folder is used to store logs.
+This folder is used for store service logs.